CNAG-Biomedical-Informatics/clarid-tools/README.md

 If you use **ClarID-Tools** in your work, please cite:

 Manuel Rueda and Ivo G. Gut (2025).
-ClarID: A Human-Readable and Compact Identifier Specification for Biomedical Metadata Integration. _Submitted_.
+ClarID: A Human-Readable and Compact Identifier Specification for Biomedical Metadata Integration. _Journal of Biomedical Semantics_.
+Accepted.

 ---